No Cards: Background

-To fill this gap, German Reed opened his German Reed Entertainments at the Gallery of Illustration.
-Seeing the quality of Gilbert's early burlesques, he brought in Gilbert to write a series of six one-act operettas.
+To fill this gap, Thomas German Reed opened his German Reed Entertainments at the Gallery of Illustration.
+Seeing the quality of Gilbert's early burlesques, he engaged Gilbert to write a series of six one-act operettas.
 The Gallery of Illustration was a 500-seat theatre with a small stage that only allowed for four or five characters with accompaniment by a piano, harmonium and sometimes a harp.

 Gilbert's libretto, his first with lyrics written to be set by a composer, instead of written to existing melodies, gives hints of some elements of his later works.
 For instance, the "uncivilised" island of Babbetyboobledore is an early look at a Gilbertian utopia, such as in the Gilbert and Sullivan opera Utopia, Limited, written 25 years later.
 Compare these lyrics from No Cards: